We’ve got a unique organizational structure.

 What can I do next to most improve the member experience or how we deliver it?

 Every team plans their work around this one question.
-And now, our org chart reflects this focus.
-It helps clarify how everybody has a role in serving members — because they’re the center of our structure.
-Pretty much everyone works together with the customer at the center.
-(And there’s a little sub-chart that shows how management and the Talent team support the rest of the team.)
+In this iteration, our org chart reflected this focus.
+It helped clarify how everybody has a role in serving members — because they’re the center of our structure.

 The real lesson?
 We’re still figuring it out.